Preference-based Centrality and Ranking in General Metric Spaces: Introduction

 \section{Introduction}

-Centrality is a fundamental concept in statistics and the applied sciences.
+Centrality is a fundamental concept in data analysis.
 It underlies representative point selection, outlier detection, risk stratification, and the construction of interpretable orderings.
 In univariate settings, the real line provides a canonical order, so centrality and ranking are naturally defined through ranks, quantiles, and order statistics.
 In contrast, modern data are frequently multivariate or live on non-Euclidean spaces such as manifolds, networks, graphs, and learned embedding spaces, where no intrinsic notion of order is available.
 In these settings, defining population-level centrality and estimating a stable, interpretable ordering from finite samples remain challenging problems.
+In many contemporary applications, the only primitive is a dissimilarity or distance oracle (possibly task-specific or learned), and there may be no meaningful linear, convex, or coordinate structure to exploit.

 A broad literature has sought to generalize ranking and centrality beyond the univariate case.
-Classical approaches include componentwise and spatial ranks \citep{hallin1995multivariate,puri1966class,chaudhuri1996geometric,oja2010multivariate}, depth-induced orderings \citep{liu1993quality,zuo2000general}, Mahalanobis and metric-based constructions \citep{hallin2002optimal,hallin2006parametric,pan2018ball}, and more recent transport- or graph-based formulations \citep{deb2021multivariate,zhou2023new}.
+Classical approaches include componentwise and spatial ranks \citep{Bickel1965,hallin1995multivariate,puri1966class,chaudhuri1996geometric,oja2010multivariate}, depth-induced orderings \citep{liu1993quality,zuo2000general}, Mahalanobis and metric-based constructions \citep{hallin2002optimal,hallin2006parametric,pan2018ball}, and more recent transport- or graph-based formulations \citep{deb2021multivariate,zhou2023new}.
 Statistical depth, in particular, has emerged as a principled framework for multivariate centrality, formalizing center--outward ordering through axioms such as affine equivariance, maximality, monotonicity, and robustness \citep{Tukey1975,Liu1990,VardiZhang2000,Zuo2003,Parzen1962}.
-Despite their success, many existing depth notions rely on linear or convex structure and can lose discriminative power or become computationally burdensome in high dimensions or in complex geometries, where distance concentration, hubness, and anisotropy obscure purely geometric notions of centrality \citep{Radovanovic2010,Feldbauer2019}.
+Depth notions have also been developed for functional data and come with accompanying theoretical guarantees \citep{Yeon2025JRSSB, Bocinec2025projection}.
+Despite their success, many existing depth notions rely on linear or convex structure and can lose resolution or become computationally burdensome in high dimensions or in complex geometries, where distance concentration, hubness, and anisotropy obscure purely geometric notions of centrality \citep{Beyer1999,Radovanovic2010,Feldbauer2019}.
 More broadly, when only a general dissimilarity is available, it is often unclear what population object a given surrogate score targets, and how pairwise information across the sample should be coherently aggregated into a global ordering.

 This paper takes a different starting point.
 Rather than constructing centrality directly from global geometric summaries, we ground it in \emph{reference-based pairwise comparisons}.
 Given two candidates, we ask which one tends to be closer to a typical draw from the underlying distribution.
 Such comparisons are intrinsic, require only a dissimilarity measure, and remain well-defined on arbitrary metric spaces.
 Formally, let $F$ be a probability measure on a space $\mathcal X$ equipped with a measurable dissimilarity function $\delta:\mathcal X\times\mathcal X\to[0,\infty)$.
 We define the population preference